 This person is the famous shirt designer Michael Fish, who opened a shop called Mr Fish in the mid 1960s where he sold boldly printed shirts to rock stars.
-Before that, Fish worked for Turnbull & Asser where he fitted Sean Connery in blue and cream shirts with the scallopped cocktail cuff that Connery made famous.
+Before that, Fish worked for Turnbull & Asser where he fitted Sean Connery in blue, white and cream shirts with the scallopped cocktail cuff that Connery made famous.
 With the return of the cocktail cuff shirt in Spectre, Fish’s legacy lives on.

 Frank Foster’s style was typically for a closely fitted shirt with unique cuff designs (including his own takes on the cocktail cuff), prominent collars and a placket stitched close to the centre.
 George Lazenby’s ruffled shirts from Foster, despite looking dated today, were nevertheless beautiful creations.

 In the early days of Bond clothes, the clothes were made in the style of the craftspeople who made them with a little input from a costume designer or a wardrobe master.
 Later, costume designers took on more significant roles in determining the clothes that James Bond should wear along with necessary product placement agreements.
 Costume designer Lindy Hemming is the first prominent figure in the modern world of James Bond costume.